-In a move that's becoming increasingly common across the country, New Mexico officially decriminalized marijuana this April.
-In light of this news, many Americans are probably wondering what states have decriminalized weed.
-As it turns out, 24 states nationwide have reduced criminal penalties for cannabis possession to some extent.
+In recent months, it seems that legislative pushes to decriminalize marijuana are becoming increasingly common across the country.
+In light of these initiatives, many Americans are probably wondering what states have decriminalized weed.
+As it turns out, dozens of states nationwide have reduced criminal penalties for cannabis possession to some extent.

-According to Business Insider, 10 states and Washington, D.C. have fully legalized marijuana, which means it's both decriminalized as well as legal to use recreationally.
+According to Business Insider, over 10 states and Washington D.C. have fully legalized marijuana, which means it's both decriminalized as well as legal to use recreationally.
 The places in which marijuana use is fully legal in the United States include:

-A host of other states, including New Mexico, have also significantly reduced penalties for recreational weed use, but have not moved to full legalization.
+A host of other states have also significantly reduced penalties for recreational weed use but have not moved toward fully legalizing weed just yet.
 Instead, these states have decriminalized the possession of certain amounts of marijuana.
-Notably, as the Marijuana Policy Project (MPP) described, in many of these states, individuals are fined and charged with a civil infraction if they are found in possession of a small amount of marijuana for the first time, but aren't arrested.
+Notably, as the Marijuana Policy Project (MPP) described, in many of these states, individuals are fined and charged with a civil infraction if they are found in possession of a small amount of marijuana for the first time, but they aren't arrested.
 The list of states that have some marijuana decriminalization laws in place is as follows:

-Of course, in addition to these states, there are also others in which residents can legally obtain marijuana for medicinal purposes, but not possess it for any other reason, the National Cannabis Industry Association noted.
-And then, in a host of other states, marijuana possession is completely illegal, regardless of its purpose, the organization indicated.
+Of course, in addition to these states, there are also others in which residents can legally obtain marijuana for medicinal purposes but not possess it for any other reason, the National Cannabis Industry Association noted.
+And then, in a host of other states, marijuana possession is completely illegal, regardless of its purpose.

 According to the MPP, states choose to decriminalize marijuana for a variety of reasons, including diminishing the amount of state resources used to pursue marijuana arrests and convictions.
 "Decriminalization laws avoid imposing harsh punishments for possessing a substance that is safer than alcohol, while freeing up law enforcement to focus on serious crimes," the MPP wrote on its website.